sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 A new, desired encryption config is computed from the **created** keys and the old revision-config `<operand-target-namespace>/encryption-config-<revision>` by

-- **gets** all API server pods by the matching `encryption.operator.openshift.io/component` label to
+- **gets** all API server pods by the matching `apiserver=true` label in the target namespace in order
   - to check whether they converged
-  - and to know to which revision.
+  - and to know to which revision (by extracting the `revision` label).
 - **gets** the `<operand-target-namespace>/encryption-config-<revision>` secret.
 - **gets** the keys in `openshift-config-managed` by matching `encryption.operator.openshift.io/component` label.

 and then following:

-- if to-be-encrypted GRs are missing in the old config, return desired config with (a) updated read-keys for all existing resources (b) added to-be-encrypted resourcdes with all the read-keys and `identity` for the write key.
+- if to-be-encrypted GRs are missing in the old config, return desired config with (a) updated read-keys for all existing resources (b) added to-be-encrypted resources with all the read-keys and `identity` for the write key.
 - if configured read-keys do not match the **created** keys in the cluster, return desired config with updated read-keys.
 - if a write-key does not match the latest **observed read-key**, return desired config with this latest **observed read-key** as write-key.
-- if the write-key is marked as **migrated** for all **encrypted** resources, return desired config with all other read-keys removed.
+- if the write-key is marked as **migrated** for all **encrypted** and **to-be-encrypted** resources, return desired config with all other read-keys removed.

 ##### encryptionKeyController